Volunteer Program

 • To apply, click on the permanent volunteer link below and return the completed application.
 If you are accepted into the program by our Volunteer Coordinator, you will be asked to pay a small background check fee and you will be invited to the next montly orientation meeting.

-Group Volunteering (Project-based, year-round)
+Group (Project-based, year-round)

 1. Enclosure Cleaning and Maintenance: Work with a zookeeper to clean animal habitats or with our facility staff on maintenance projects.

-To apply, click on the group volunteering link below and return the completed application.
-Once reviewed by our Volunteer Coordinator, you will be contacted if your group is matched with a project at the zoo.
+You will be contacted if your group is matched with a project at the zoo.

-summer gardening (summer only)
+Summer Gardening (summer only)

 Join the zoo’s Summer Gardening Program to help us make our grounds as beautiful as possible for summer visitors and the animals.
 Your green thumb will be put to good use as you give back to your community, spend the summer outdoors, make new friends and enjoy the company of zoo animals.
 Here are the details:

-• Summer gardening runs from April through August.
+• Summer gardening April through August.

 • Gardening volunteers must commit to a minimum of 4 hours weekly.

-• Tasks include planting, watering, weeding and more.
+• Tasks include planting, watering, weeding, etc.

-summer volunteer (summer only)
+Summer Volunteer (summer only)

 Summer is by far the busiest season at the Alaska Zoo, especially in the petting zoo!
 We are looking for fun, responsible, people with a love of animals.
 Come join the fun with our goats, rabbit, and chickens while helping visitors, young and old, learn about our zoo.